 Scarleteen is an independent, grassroots sexuality and relationships education and support organization and website.
 Founded in 1998, Scarleteen.com is visited by around eight million diverse people each year -- around 5,000 of whom we typically speak with directly through our direct services and in-person outreach -- most between the ages of 15 and 30.
 It is typically the most popular and most widely used site specifically providing sex and relationships information and support for young people worldwide and has been so through most of its tenure.

 Most of our users find Scarleteen through search engines or when provided a link or verbal referral from friends, other websites or magazines; parents, guardians and other family members; healthcare providers/clinics or other sexuality/sexual health education programs and resources.
 Nearly every day, young people and adults who care about them let us know how valuable they find our services.

-- Online static content: Scarleteen contains over 2,000 original comprehensive sexuality, health and relationship articles, guides, factsheets and in-depth advice answers, extensive external resource lists for each topical section of the site and a collective blog.
-Our content is written by adult or emerging adult educators and writers, is highly inclusive, and is always informed by current, medically-accurate information.
+- Online static content: Scarleteen contains thousands of original comprehensive sexuality, health and relationship articles, guides, factsheets and in-depth advice answers, extensive external resource lists for each topical section of the site and a collective blog.
+Our content has been written by adult, emerging adult or teen educators and writers, is highly inclusive, and is always fact-checked and informed by current, medically-accurate information.